The Diener School Staff Group Photo on Playground

 Kristine Manlove-Casa

-Director of Middle School
+Assistant Head of School

 Kristine received her Master’s of Science in Education, Teaching Students with Special Needs, in 2011 from Kaplan University, Chicago, Illinois.
 She also received a BS in Business Administration in 2009 from Wesley College in Delaware.
 Kristine started at The Diener School in 2011 and has served in a variety of roles including Lead Teacher, Learning Skills Specialist, and Director of Curriculum & Instruction.
 She played a crucial role in developing the Middle School and has been the Director since its inception.
 Kristine is a certified Phono-Graphix Tutor and continues to attend workshops on Orton Gillingham, Executive Functioning, Kinesthetic Learning, Teaching the Anxious Child, Effective Ways to Deliver Reading Comprehension, Teaching Phonics and Spelling for Beginning and Transitional Readers and Foundations of Number Sense.
 Kristine is also a certified trainer in CPI Nonviolent Crisis Intervention.